1. Blog

 Additionally, there is a risk of parasitic infections with feeding raw meat.
 Certain parasite eggs and larval forms can be present in meat, and if it is not cooked, it can create a health issue for your beloved pet.

 While some dogs may prefer the taste and texture of raw meat, the risks may outweigh any potential benefits or taste preferences.
-Really, the most important thing for you to remember is that it’s vital to ensure your dog’s diet is balanced and meets all of his nutritional needs.
+The most important thing to remember is that your dog’s diet is balanced and meets all of his nutritional needs.

 What Should You Look for in a Dog Food?